iiEpic/wco-dl/ReadMe.md

 ### Example Commands
 `main.py -u "<Single Episode URL>"` - Download all every season!

+`main.py -l "<Show name>"` - Search for and download any show

+`main.py -s 1 -l "<Show name>"` - Search for and download any show and download only the first season

 `main.py -u "<Whole Show URL>" -r 1-10` - Download Episodes 1-10